“Learn to enjoy life.”

 Enjoy fun and sociable partner dancing quickly and easily with ticket2dance.

-The ticket2dance complete set of free-to-use complete beginner lessons will launch on YouTube in August 2018.
+A complete set of free-to-use complete beginner lessons are due to launch in autumn 2018.

 UPmaths is topic-based maths learning.

-My dream of free, high quality maths support for everyone has a release date prediction of September 2019 and is called UPmaths.
+My dream of free, high-quality maths support for everyone has a predicted release date of autumn 2019.

 “Those who know, do.
 Those that understand, teach.”